HongVoDev/Python3_wings-of-faith-game/README.md

 ## Description

-**Wings of Faith** is a Python-based game that utilizes the **Pygame** libraries and modules to deliver an immersive choose your own adventure experience.
-As you travel through Vietnam, you will encounter various challenges, make choices, and ultimately discover the Christian God.
-The game combines storytelling, interactive decision-making, and captivating visuals to provide a unique gaming experience.
+**Wings of Faith** is a short Python-based game that utilizes the **Pygame** libraries and modules to deliver an immersive choose your own adventure experience.
+As you travel to Vietnam, you will encounter various challenges, make choices, and ultimately discover the Christian God.
+The game combines storytelling, interactive decision-making, and visuals to provide a unique gaming experience.

 ## Installation